-Implementing Time Frame

-Parameter Six (6) Months from the Approval of the Public Warning Manual Thirty nine (39) Months from the Approval of the Public Warning Manual Sodium in Solid Food Greater or equal to 800 mg/100 g Greater or equal to 400 mg/100 g Sodium in Drinks Greater or equal to 100 mg/100 ml Greater or equal to 100 mg/100 ml Total Sugar in Solid Food Greater or equal to 22.5 g/100 g Greater or equal to 10 g/100 g Total Sugar in Drinks Greater or equal to 6 g/100 ml Greater or equal to 5 g/100 ml Saturated Fat in Solid Food Greater or equal to 6 g/100 g Greater or equal to 4 g/100 g Saturated Fat in Drinks Greater or equal to 3 g/100 ml Greater or equal to 3 g/100 ml Trans Fats According to current regulation According to current regulation
+Implementing Time Frame Technical Parameter Six (6) Months from the Approval of the Public Warning Manual Thirty-nine (39) Months from the Approval of the Public Warning Manual Sodium in Solid Food Greater or equal to 800 mg/100 g Greater or equal to 400 mg/100 g Sodium in Drinks Greater or equal to 100 mg/100 ml Greater or equal to 100 mg/100 ml Total Sugar in Solid Food Greater or equal to 22.5 g/100 g Greater or equal to 10 g/100 g Total Sugar in Drinks Greater or equal to 6 g/100 ml Greater or equal to 5 g/100 ml Saturated Fat in Solid Food Greater or equal to 6 g/100 g Greater or equal to 4 g/100 g Saturated Fat in Drinks Greater or equal to 3 g/100 ml Greater or equal to 3 g/100 ml Trans Fats According to current regulation According to current regulation

+On June 14, 2018, Peru's Government published the last version of the Manual (Supreme Decree 012-2018-SA).
 The technical parameters will be implemented 39 months from the approval of the Public Awareness Manual.
-This Manual can be updated based on scientific evidence, information related to healthy eating, and international regulations on the subject with an advance notice of no less than twelve months from entering into force.
+This Manual can be updated based on scientific evidence, information related to healthy eating, and international regulations on the subject with an advance notice of no less than twelve months from entry into force.